 The aim of this section is to associate an ASG to the Wright--Fisher diffusion in random/deterministic environment.
-In contrast to the Moran model setting described in Section \ref{s211}, we do not dispose here of a graphical representation for the forward process.
-One option would be to provide such a graphical construction in the spirit of the lookdown construction of \cite{ParBah15}.
-However, we opt here for the following alternative strategy.
-We first consider the graphical representation of a Moran model with parameters $\sigma/N$, $\theta/N$, $\nu_0$, $\nu_1$ and environment $\om_N(\cdot)=\om(\cdot/N)$, and we speed up time by $N$.
-Next, we sample $n$ individuals at time $T$ and we construct the ASG as in Section \ref{s241}.
+In contrast to the Moran model setting described in Section \ref{s21}, setting up a graphical representation for the forward process is not straightforward.
+To circumvent this problem, we proceed as follows.
+We first consider the graphical representation of a Moran model with parameters $\sigma/N$, $\theta/N$, $\nu_0$, $\nu_1$, and environment $\om_N(\cdot)=\om(\cdot/N)$, and we speed up time by $N$.
+Next, we sample $n$ individuals at time $T$ and we construct the ASG as in Section \ref{s21}.